-Situation Recommended Action

-1. Plug the AC adapter into the computer, and

-The AC adapter then connect to the main power supply.
+Situation Recommended Action The AC adapter and a power outlet are available.
+Plug the AC adapter into the computer, and then connect to the main power supply.

-and a power 2.
 Save all necessary files.

-outlet are 3.
 Resume work.

-available.
-Turn off the computer if you want to recharge

-the battery rapidly.
+Turn off the computer if you want to recharge the battery rapidly.
+The AC adapter or a power outlet is unavailable.
 Save all necessary files.

-An extra fully 2.
 Close all applications.

-charged battery 3.
 Turn off the computer.

-pack is available.
-4. Replace the battery pack.

-5. Turn on the computer and resume work.